Drayux/Catalyst/Install/Instructions.md

 _^^Some information is out of date, but the structure of the video is really informative._

 # Guide
-_**AHHHH I MESSED UP!**_
-I missed the memo that I should be root when using the installer ISO.
-Log in with the provided credentials, and then run `su` to act as root.
-_(Some of the commands shown have needless sudo's!)_

 ## _**TODO:**_ Bootable Medium
 Add the necessary configuration for the custom flexible bootable USB stick.
 Also pending getting the other distributions to work smh.